watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 - `query_source`: The query source that will be sent to Elasticsearch search index.
 The query source is set and used by the Search action.
 Defaults to `["title", "text"]`
 - `knn_body`: The knn body that will be sent to Elasticsearch search index.
 The knn body is set and used by the Search action.
 - `query_text`: You MAY change this to pass queries to Watson Discovery.
 By default the Search action passes the user’s input.text directly.
+- `result_body_field`: The body field to be extracted from the search results.
+The default is `text`.
+You may need to update it if you need to use a different field from your Elasticsearch index.
+- `result_title_field`: The title field to be extracted from the search results.
+The default is `title`.
+You may need to update it if you need to use a different field from your Elasticsearch index.
 - `search_results`: Response object from Elasticsearch search query.
 It is set and used by the Search action.
 - `snippet` : Top results from the Watson Discovery document search.
 - `title_prompt_text`: set and used in the `Generate` action to build title text for the prompt sending to LLM.